avitevet/gulp-jasmine-phantom-testfailure/README.md

 This repository shows a failure that I am encountering when using gulp/jasmine/phantomjs.
 The test fails when run in gulp, but when I open the generated specRunner.html in chrome, the test passes.

+## Resolution

+I fixed the problem by removing default values for parameters - apparently the version of phantomjs I was using did not support this JS feature.

 ## Prerequisites

 I ran this test using these tools & versions: